 Segment Selection - Who?

 First, using a dropdown menu, you can select which segment of customers will be included in a test.
-You can select any Nosto segment, lifecycle automated segments or custom segments.
-It's possible to target multiple segments at the same time, and we recommend you to merge these segments using our segmentation capabilities.
+You can select any Nosto segment, lifecycle automated segments or custom segments, but as a rule of thumb, it is best to start by using largest audience possible, everyone, to ensure the test has enough traffic.
+Naturally, if the experience subjected to test is for a specific segment only, reflect this in the selection.
+It's also possible to target multiple segments at the same time, and we recommend you to merge these segments using our segmentation capabilities.
 Once a segment is selected, it's time to focus on creating variations using Nosto placements and Nosto campaigns.

 Placement selection - Where?